+Activity Key Performance Indicators

+Chair, a Request for Proposals will be developed and issued by the College with evaluations to be completed by the Committee.
+Full committee meetings will be facilitated by the staff as directed by the Chair, including making necessary arrangements with ILC for training.

+1.10.
+Regulatory Guidance

+All 3 Planning Years

+The College will operate a Regulatory Guidance program that will respond to Registrants' questions and provide information, whenever possible, and guide the profession to the resources available to it.
+E-mail and telephone inquiries will be responded to by the Regulatory Education Specialist.
+Statistics based on the number and nature (topic) of inquiries will be maintained and presented to the Council.

 1.11.
+HPARB Appeals

-Regulatory Guidance Estimated annual costs: \$40,000 All 3 Planning Years The College will operate a Regulatory Guidance program that will respond to Registrants' questions and provide information, whenever possible, and guide the profession to the resources available to it.
-1.12.
-HPARB Appeals E-mail and telephone inquiries will be responded to by the Regulatory Education Specialist.
-Statistics based on the number and nature (topic) of inquiries will be maintained and presented to the Council.
-Estimated annual costs: \$5,000 All 3 Planning Years The College will operate a program in support of the Health Professions Review and Appeal Board (HPARB) appeals process for appeals of decisions of the RC and for appeals of decisions of the Inquiries, Complaints and Reports Committee.
+All 3 Planning Years

+The College will operate a program in support of the Health Professions Review and Appeal Board (HPARB) appeals process for appeals of decisions of the RC and for appeals of decisions of the Inquiries, Complaints and Reports Committee.
 College staff will provide documentation relating to appeals to HPARB as soon as possible after receiving alert of an appeal.
 Legal Counsel for the College will be alerted and provided copies of all materials provided to HPARB.
 Staff will attend conferences and hearings in defence of RC decisions rendered and as a resource to HPARB in matters of appeals of ICRC decisions.
 HPARB decisions will be reported to the Committees and the Council and any matters returned by HPARB will be brought to the appropriate committee on an expedited basis.

+1.12.
+HRTO Matters

-1.13.
-HRTO Matters Estimated annual costs: \$2,500 All 3 Planning Years The College will operate a program that allows it to respond to matters filed with the Human Rights Tribunal of Ontario (HRTO).
+All 3 Planning Years

+The College will operate a program that allows it to respond to matters filed with the Human Rights Tribunal of Ontario (HRTO).
 All notices received by the HRTO will be provided to Legal Counsel of the College.
 College staff will support Legal Counsel by providing all necessary information to allow for a proper defence to be mounted.
-College senior staff will participate in all conferences and hearings of the HRTO.
-All outcomes of the HRTO will be reported to the Council and any impacted Committees.